It’s a common misperception that NYC shared office space

 only makes sense in if the company has less than 20 people but not for companies any larger than that.
 The reality is that there’s no hard and fast rule.

-How to Find Out if Furnished Office Space in NYC is Right For Your Company
+How to Find Out if Furnished Office Space is Right For Your Company

 Consider Your Growth Factors

 There’s a saying that small companies are small for a reason.
-The following growth challenges are typical of those faced by small and midsize businesses, and are easily overcome by being in furnished office space in NYC.
+The following growth challenges are typical of those faced by small and midsize businesses and are easily overcome by being in furnished office space.

 Let’s take the case of a 10 person company in Manhattan.
 For a slow growth company, every penny in the budget matters.
 As real estate is one of the largest expenses on the income statement, there’s the opportunity to save on overhead by being in one of the many NYC furnished office space centers available.
 The company could save money by not paying the full share of rent for communal areas such as kitchen, lobby, and meeting room space which are probably not utilized to their fullest 100% of the time.

 Having a receptionist is a big plus for a growing company’s sales.
 According to industry sources

 , "One-third of those going to voicemail hang up and most that leave messages still call another company afterwards" (Conversational, 2015).
 When the first to market wins the buyer most of the time, clearly the lack of a receptionist is a huge obstacle for any organization who wants to grow its sales.
 Many furnished office space facilities in NYC offer their clients the use of a shared receptionist which can also create tremendous cost savings.
 In addition to paying one less salary, you avoid worrying about other HR-related obligations.